-FACT SHEET: Mononucleosis (also known as “mono”, “infectious mononucleosis”, “glandular fever”, “kissing disease”, and Pfeiffer’s disease; caused by Epstein-Barr virus [EBV])
+FACT SHEET: Mononucleosis (also known as “mono”, “infectious mononucleosis”, “glandular fever”, “kissing disease”, “monocytic angina”, and “Pfeiffer’s disease”; caused by Epstein-Barr virus [EBV], a type of human herpesvirus)

 Is the initiation of non-invasive dental hygiene procedures* contra-indicated?

-- Potentially, if patient/client is acutely ill.
+- Yes, if patient/client is acutely ill.

 Is medical consult advised?